bhisaac/5eFP/5eFP-SRD.md

 ### Casting Time

-Most spells have a casting time of 1 action or 1 reaction, which requires you to discard your action or reaction to cast respectively.
-Some spells have an instantaneous casting time and do not require you to discard your action or reaction to cast the spell.
+Some spells use the Cast a Spell action differently.
+When this happens, the spell will include a casting time.
+For example, the _healing word_ spell has a casting time of instant.
+This means you do not discard your action to take the Cast a Spell action to cast the spell.
+If a spell's casting time is listed as 1 reaction, you discard your reaction instead of your action when taking the Cast a Spell action.

 #### Casting Multiple Spells During Your Turn

-During your turn, if you take the Cast a Spell action to cast a spell that doesn't discard your action, you can take the Cast a Spell action again, but you can only cast a cantrip with a casting time of 1 action.
+If you take the Cast a Spell action on your turn without discarding your action, you can take the Cast a Spell action one additional time during the same turn, but you can only cast a cantrip, and you discard your action, even if the spell uses a different casting time.

 #### Reactions